 Noisy Neighbors: Soundproof Between Walls

 As homes in complexes are relatively close to each other one of the common issues is noise pollution.
 More often encountered in simplexes and townhouses attached to a respective wall.
-Making home life a bit of a nightmare especially if your neighbours don’t need the sleep that you need.
-As a result soundproofing between walls is often the only way forward.
+Making home life a bit of a nightmare, especially if your neighbors don’t need the sleep that you need.
+As a result, soundproofing between walls is often the only way forward.
 However, if this not installed correctly, it can be a waste of money.

 Soundproofing Between Walls

 Ideally one needs to fit Cavitybatt insulation or even a higher density insulation material like Energylite 475.
 Preferably, the wall directly opposite the noise source must be insulated.